256dpi/lungo/README.md

 in Go to be used on the client-side.
 This allows developers to pre- or post-process data in the application relieving the server.
 For example, applications may utilize this functionality to cache documents and query them quickly in memory.

 But we do not need to stop there.
-Many developers coming from the SQL ecosystem enjoyed working with SQLite as a simple alternative to other SQL databases.
-It allowed running tests without setting up a database or even small production apps that wrote their data to a single backed-up file.
+Many developers coming from the SQL ecosystem enjoy working with SQLite as a simple alternative to bigger SQL databases.
+It allows running tests without setting up a database or even small production apps that write their data to a single backed-up file.

 Lungo wants to offer a similar experience by implementing a full MongoDB compatible embeddable database that persists data in a single file.
 The